Preparing to relocate to Denmark

 Read more about healthcare on Lifeindenmark.dk

-Denmark has certain taxation and custom rules for importing goods, and rules and requirements if you wish to bring animal products or a pet with you to Denmark.
+Denmark has specific taxation and custom rules for importing goods, and rules and requirements if you wish to bring animal products or a pet with you to Denmark.

-Read about the rules on what you can bring into Denmark and the amount of tax and customs to pay:
+Read about the rules on what you can bring into Denmark and the amount of tax and customs duty you’ll have to pay:

 skat.dk - Travelling outside the EU